Corfits Ulfeldt (naval officer): Career

 In May 1640 he was appointed captain of Lindormen, and on 5 August was made Admiral of the former ship and Lammet, which were to sail to England with envoys.
 At Flækkerø (present-day Flekkerøya, an island off Kristiansand) Lammet struck a rock; later a storm separated the two ships for three days and nights.
 Ulfeldt was able to ride it out anchored off the English coast.
 He received a pay raise of 50 dalers later the same month.
 During 1641, from 17 April to 13 September, Ulfeldt was at sea.
-At the Battle of Colberger Heide during 1 July 1644 (in which King Christian IV suffered the lose of an eye) Ulfeldt served aboard De Tre Kroner under Admiral Pros Mund as Vice-admiral of the squadron.
+At the Battle of Colberger Heide during 1 July 1644 (in which King Christian IV suffered the loss of an eye) Ulfeldt served aboard De Tre Kroner under Admiral Pros Mund as Vice-admiral of the squadron.
 He again served under Admiral Pros Mund in the Battle of Fehmarn off Lolland (13 October 1644) as Rear-admiral aboard Stormarn.
 During the battle his ship ran aground.
 Ulfeldt was killed while defending it against capture by the Swedish forces.
 He was buried at Tapdrup Church (Tapdrup kirke) in the village of Tapdrup near Viborg.